elementbound/nlon/packages/nlon/doc/tutorials/peer.md

 # Implementing a peer

-NLON peers are responsible for initiating correspondences.
+nlon peers are responsible for initiating correspondences.
 Compared to a traditional HTTP peer, the difference is that you don't get a response object directly - instead, you get a correspondence, which you can use to stream your input data to the server if needed, and to process responses.